pe1995/MUST.jl/README.md

 MUST.multiBox(model_box, output_name, downsample_xy=downsample)
 ```
 where you can either use an EoS on the energy or temperature grid.
-To load up the model again you may use the same function.
+To load up the model again you may use the same function

 ```julia
 MUST.multiBox(name)